-What is HDDS?
+What is HDDS™?

-In simple terms, HDDS, or High Definition Digital Sound is pure, lossless, multi-channel, digital audio sent from a HDDS server on the cloud to a HDDS Player over the Internet.
-Think of the HDDS server as your music storage, the Internet as your HDMI cable, and the HDDS Player as you Hi-Fi system.
+In simple terms, HDDS™ or High Definition Digital Sound is pure, lossless, multi-channel, digital audio sent from a HDDS™ server on the cloud to a HDDS™ Player over the Internet.
+Think of the HDDS™ server as your music storage, the Internet as your HDMI cable, and the HDDS™ Player as you Hi-Fi system.

-What is the purpose of HDDS?
+What is the purpose of HDDS™?

 Indeed it is quite possible to listen to digital audio in the way it was actually produced.
 Pure digital music is audio that is perfect in sound, crisp in clarity and plays-back naturally without any flaws or degradation, as it was intended to when recorded in the studio.
 The majority of digital audio file formats use compression to keep the file size to a minimum.
 However, there are numerous audio file formats available today that can allow you to listen to lossless, glitch-free sound, but, what about on the Internet?
-The purpose is to provide superior-quality music over the Internet which is processed, transmitted and played-back as pure, lossless, multi-channel, digital audio.
+The main purpose is to provide superior-quality music over the Internet which is processed, transmitted and played-back as pure, lossless, multi-channel, digital audio.

-How does HDDS work?
+How does HDDS™ work?

-Very basically, a HDDS audio file is stored on the cloud as a FLAC file.
+Very basically, a HDDS™ audio file is stored on the cloud as a FLAC file.
 This file is actually not just a regular FLAC file.
 It has been digitally-remastered and optimised to transmit across the Internet.
-This file has a .hdds file extension and it is much bigger than the original FLAC file of the audio track.
-As an example, the original FLAC may be 32MB in size but the corresponding HDDS file would be 1.2GB!
+This file has a .HDDS file extension and it is much bigger than the original FLAC file of the audio track.
+As an example, the original FLAC may be 32MB in size but the corresponding .HDDS file would be 1.2GB!
 That is a big file to send down the Internet you may think.
 But this file is not downloaded – but contains lots of rich information about the audio.
-We call this meta information and this file stays on the ‘server-side’ which basically means clever servers and hardware in our data centre.
+We call this rich-meta information and this file stays on the ‘server-side’ (which basically means clever servers and hardware in our data centre).

-Also, on the server-side is the HDDSe, or the HDDS Engine we affectionately call it.
-This is really the clever stuff and is made up of several very expensive appliances and digital audio equipment.
-It has several jobs, but the main one is to process the .hdds (very large FLAC) file.
+On the ‘server-side’ is our HDDSe, or the HDDS™ Engine as we affectionately call it.
+This is the very smart tech stuff and is made up of several innovative appliances and digital audio equipment – which has several jobs, but the main one is to digitally process the .HDDS (very large FLAC) file.
 It does this by what we call ‘Spinning up the SOUNDPL8Z’ (soundplates).
-If we went into this properly then this would be a very long explanation consisting of deep and complex mathematical algorithms and busy diagrams!
-Essentially, the HDDSe spins up 8 channels in real-time from the .hdds file and transmits 8 channels which are served downstream to the HDDS Player.
+If we went into this properly then this would be a very long explanation consisting of deep, complex mathematical algorithms and busy diagrams!
+Essentially, the HDDSe spins up 8 channels in real-time from the .HDDS file and separately transmits the 8 channels which are served downstream to the HDDS™ Player.

 How do I listen to Lossless, multi-channel audio?

-What about casting HDDS?
+What about casting HDDS™?

-OK, but why HDDS for me?
+OK, but is HDDS™ for me?

-Let’s just level here now – HDDS is not for everyone!
-HDDS started off as an ambitious project where it could have become a ‘standard’ for Hi-Fi systems and audio devices.
+Let’s just level here now – HDDS™ is not for everyone!
+HDDS™ started off as an ambitious project where it could have become a ‘standard’ for Hi-Fi systems and audio devices.
 But, there is simply no significant appetite for high-definition playback over the Internet any longer.
 Audiophiles tend to store their lossless digital content locally on their PCs or NAS devices, and the vast majority of casual listeners are fine with their cloud setups like Spotify and Google Play.
-HDDS does have a place.
+HDDS™ does have a place.
 Portable music is about portability, and not so much about an ultra premium listening experience.
 The average ‘ear’ is good with 128Kbps 2 channel MP3.
-HDDS s for those who are really, really serious about storing large high quality audio on the cloud, and are committed to absolutely ensuring it travels straight to their premium multi-channel receiver and out to their normally very expensive speakers.
+HDDS™ s for those who are really, really serious about storing large high quality audio on the cloud, and are committed to absolutely ensuring it travels straight to their premium multi-channel receiver and out to their normally very expensive speakers.
 It is for those who are committed to a perfect and immersive listening experience with not even an ounce of compromise.
-For this HDDS works perfectly and is simply second to none!
+For this HDDS™ works perfectly and is simply second to none!

-More about the HDDS Engine
+More about the HDDS™ Engine